Carbon vs. Aluminum Wheels: Pros & Cons Compared

 Aluminum road bike wheel rim

-Aluminum wheels are more affordable than carbon wheels and are often used as stock wheels on bicycles.
+Aluminum wheels are more affordable and durable than carbon wheels, and they are often used as stock wheels on cheaper bicycles.
+However, some riders also use them as training wheels or for bad weather.

 TIP: Browse the best budget road bike wheels.
 The selection also includes aluminum wheels.